Tony Pilkington

-Tony Pilkington is a South Australian radio personality.
+Tony Pilkington (born 31 October 1943) is a South Australian radio personality.
 He is best known for "Bazz and Pilko", his long running breakfast show partnership with Barry Ion.
 Their show aired in Adelaide from 1976 to 1984, then Sydney from 1985 to 1991, then back in Adelaide until 1996.
 He continued to work at Adelaide's 5AA until retiring in 2010.

 In 2011 he was inducted into the Australian Commercial Radio Hall of Fame.

 After nine years of semi-retirement, Pilko is set for a return to Adelaide airwaves once again.
 As of 2020 Pilkington will host the afternoon show, 12:30 to 3pm weekdays on Adelaide's 5AA.
 In December 2022, Tony again retired from Adelaide Radio.